torvalds/linux/Documentation/x86/boot.rst

   The size of the protected-mode code in units of 16-byte paragraphs.
-  For protocol versions older than 2.04 this field is only two bytes wide, and therefore cannot be trusted for the size of a kernel if the LOAD_HIGH flag is set.
+  For protocol versions older than 2.04 this field is only two bytes wide, and therefore canyest be trusted for the size of a kernel if the LOAD_HIGH flag is set.

 ============	===============